-"One set of tumours, ... had a favourable outcome and was defined by the overexpression of a set of protease inhibitors belonging to the serpin family"; Extracellular matrix signature identifies breast cancer subgroups with different clinical outcome, J Pathol 200734
+One set of tumours, ... had a favourable outcome and was defined by the overexpression of a set of protease inhibitors belonging to the serpin family"; Extracellular matrix signature identifies breast cancer subgroups with different clinical outcome, J Pathol 200737

-There is extensive crosstalk between the coagulation, complement and inflammation cascades, mostly controlled through 15-20 serine proteases.
-Functionally ACTIVE SERPINs are necessary to regulate this complex network of serine proteases in order to maintain normal homeostasis.
-Representing 2-10% of circulating plasma proteins, SERPINs play an essential role influencing diverse biological activities, especially within our three key pathways - coagulation, complement & inflammation.
-Select Serpins have been associated with progression or remission of cancers, making them valuable for therapeutic or diagnostic use.
-One measure of this is already established in the clinic; the ratio of bound to free Prostate Specific Antigen (PSA).
 PSA is a tissue Kallikrein, a protease initiator of the coagulation pathway.
+There is extensive crosstalk between the coagulation, complement and inflammation cascades, regulated through serine proteases in peripheral blood.
+Representing 5-10% of circulating plasma protein mass, functionally ACTIVE SERPINs are necessary to regulate this complex network of serine proteases in order to maintain normal homeostasis.
+Select Serpins have been associated with progression or remission of cancers, making them valuable for therapeutic, prognostic or potentially diagnostic use.